 Is your life’s story already written, or are you the one holding the pen?
 That question gets to the heart of one of life’s biggest puzzles: the difference between fate and destiny.

 The distinction, while subtle, is powerful.
-Think of fate as the unchangeable context of your life, the “givens” such as where you were born, the family you were born into, and your genetic makeup.
-Destiny is the path you carve out for yourself within that context.
+Think of fate as the unchangeable context of your life: the givens such as where you were born, the family you were born into, and your genetic makeup.
+Destiny is the path you carve within that context.
 It’s what you choose to do with those cards.

-This guide gives a practical framework to feel more in control of your life.
-Understanding what’s fixed and what’s flexible helps you live with more purpose and intention.
+Understanding what’s fixed and what’s flexible helps you act with clearer intention and improves wellbeing by increasing a sense of control and purpose5.
 We’ll draw on real-world wisdom, notably principles from Dan Millman’s work and resources available through the Life Purpose App1.

 | Aspect | Fate | Destiny |